..

 The operating instructions relate to matters concerning accuracy of the device and correct data collection.
 They do not relate to the fairness of its operation.

 There is no law which requires the police to comply with paragraph 2.2.1 of the Policy Manual.
 When the police prosecute a person for a speed camera offence, they do not need to adduce any evidence in court that paragraph 2.2.1 or any other paragraph of the Policy Manual has been complied with.
 The policy manual is never tendered in evidence by the prosecution.
 Compliance with it is irrelevant to proof of the offence.
+Because the prosecution does not need to prove the operator complied with the policy manual then it can not help the defendant to allege that the policy manual has not been complied with.

 If your vehicle was photographed at a time when you believe guideline 2.2.1 was not being complied with, you might decide to complain to the Traffic Camera Office and see if it will withdraw the fine.
-The TCO probably won't help you because the camera operator is unlikely to agree that they operated the camera in breach of para 2.2.1, and the TCO never withdraws a fine if there is a dispute about the facts of the case.
+The T.C.O. probably won't help you because the camera operator is unlikely to agree that they operated the camera in breach of para 2.2.1, and the TCO never withdraws a fine if there is a dispute about the facts of the case.

 Related Pages: